Exploitacious/Windows_Toolz/README.md

 	- To add or remove bloatware apps from this list, simply add then in quotes with wildcard * symbols.
 	- To make sure they'll be picked up and removed, test them on a machine by running:  get-appxpackage -name *appName*

-Per-User first-time logon script to tweak user interface - Coming soon!
+Per-User first-time logon script to clean up user interface

-	- My goal is to deploy a mini script to run at first-time-logon for each user on the system to tweak the user interface into being nice and clean.
+* Make sure you download BOTH the FirstLogon.bat file and DebloatScript-HKCU.ps1 into the same directory as the main System Debloat Script.
-	- Will run as per-user context.
+ - A copy of the Bat and HKCU will be placed in C:\Windows\FirstUserLogon and ran every time a user logs in for the FIRST TIME ONLY.

-	Stay tuned!
+ - This 'mini' script cleans up the user interface and removes some of the clutter that Windows 10 likes to throw at you.